-- 3.4.3 Describe the barrier protection measures required when handling biological samples and unknown liquids. - 3.4.4 Describe the types of commonly available blood collection tubes and containers. - 3.4.5 Describe the IDAPA 11.03.01 requirements for blood collection, including the tube requirements. - 3.4.6 Discuss why the preservative and anticoagulant required for IDAPA-compliant blood collection tubes/containers are necessary. - 3.4.7 Discuss how ISP-FS kits comply with the requirements set forth in IDAPA 11.03.01.
+- 3.4.2 Describe the procedures followed for the intake and transfer of specimens specifically submitted for alcohol and/or volatiles analysis. - 3.4.3 Describe the barrier protection measures required when handling biological samples and unknown liquids. - 3.4.4 Describe the types of commonly available blood collection tubes and containers. - 3.4.5 Describe the IDAPA 11.03.01 requirements for blood collection, including the tube requirements. - 3.4.6 Discuss why the preservative and anticoagulant required for IDAPA-compliant blood collection tubes/containers are necessary. - 3.4.7 Discuss how ISP-FS kits comply with the requirements set forth in IDAPA 11.03.01.